ConsenSys/fc-retrieval-gateway/README.md

-# fc-retrieval-gateway
+# Filecoin Retrieval Gateway

-Filecoin Retrieval Gateway
+A Filecoin node that brokers retrieval of user files, with one or more Retrieval Providers and Storage Miners.

-## Start the service
+## Start the service for development

 ### Create a config file